Coronavirus digest: Denmark halts AstraZeneca vaccination indefinitely | DW | 14.04.2021

 Here's a roundup of some of the other main coronavirus-related stories around the world on Wednesday.

+Von der Leyen said the bloc was placing its confidence in the jab, which has been the mainstay of the bloc's vaccination campaign so far.

+The Commission chief also said the bloc was bringing forward an order for delivery of 50 million doses of the vaccine to the second quarter of this year, after makers of the Johnson & JOhnson vaccine suspended their deliveries.

-In Germany, people under 60 who have been given a first dose of the Oxford-AstraZeneca vaccine will receive a different shot for their second dose, authorities said on Tuesday.
+In Germany, people under 60 who have been given a first dose of the Oxford-AstraZeneca vaccine will receive a different shot for their second dose, authorities said.
 Germany announced on March 30 that it would no longer offer the two-dose AstraZeneca vaccine to people aged under 60 because of a possible link to rare cases of blood clots.

-"The solution that has now been found offers good protection for people," the Bavarian lawmaker Klaus Holetschek, who chaired Tuesday's meeting, told German news agency DPA.

-The second jab would be with either the BioNTech-Pfizer vaccine or the Moderna vaccine, which were good alternatives "especially in the third wave" of the pandemic, Holetschek said.

 Germany's Robert Koch Institute reported 21,693 new COVID-19 cases on Wednesday and 342 deaths related to the coronavirus, with the seven-day incidence rate rising to 153.2 per 100,000 people from 140.9 on the previous day.